RediSearch/RediSearch/docs/Threading.md

 The idea is simple - while Redis in itself still remains single threaded, a module can run many threads - and any one of them can acquire the **Global Lock** when it needs to access Redis data, operate on it, and release it.

-We still cannot really query Redis in parallel - only one thread can acquire the lock, including the Redis main thread - but we can make sure that a long running query will give other quries time to properly run by yielding this lock from time to time.
+We still cannot really query Redis in parallel - only one thread can acquire the lock, including the Redis main thread - but we can make sure that a long running query will give other queries time to properly run by yielding this lock from time to time.

 ## 4. Making Search Concurrent

-Up until now, the flow of a search query was simple - the query would arrive at a **Command Handler** callbak in the Redis Module, and it would be the only thing running inside Redis right now.
+Up until now, the flow of a search query was simple - the query would arrive at a **Command Handler** callback in the Redis Module, and it would be the only thing running inside Redis right now.
 Then it would parse the query, execute it, taking as long as it takes - and return the result.

 To allow concurrency, we adapted the following design: